NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 ```

 Now we just have 1 listener!
 The 14 lines of code from above have been reduced
 to 7.
 With more complicated code, the effect will be greater.
+By utilizing the `Event` object
+and bubbling, you can master

 ---